Self-supervised Anomaly Detection for New Physics: Methods

 \subsection{Training procedure}

-We train the transformer network on a dataset of 50,000 background dijet events and up to 50,000 signal events.
+We train the transformer-encoder network on a dataset of 50,000 background dijet events and up to 50,000 signal events, optimized on the contrastive loss in Eq. \ref{eq:contrastiv_loss}.
 The batch size is set to 400, which is the largest possible given the computing resources available.
-The network is trained with a learning rate of 0.0001, an early stopping parameter of 20 epochs, and a temperature parameter $\tau$ is set to 0.1.
+The network is trained with a learning rate of 0.0001, an early stopping parameter of 20 epochs, and a temperature parameter $\tau$ of 0.1.
 All of these hyperparameters were empirically found to deliver the best transformer performance.
-The transformer network is implemented using \texttt{Pytorch} 1.10.0 \cite{NEURIPS2019_9015} and optimized with \texttt{Adam} \cite{adam}.
+The transformer-encoder network is implemented using \texttt{Pytorch} 1.10.0 \cite{NEURIPS2019_9015} and optimized with \texttt{Adam} \cite{adam}.
 Jet augmentations are applied batchwise, with each dijet event receiving a different randomized augmentation.

 We also construct a binary classification dataset used to evaluate the latent space jet representations.
 This dataset consists of 85,000 signal and background dijet events each.
+We consider two types of binary classification tasks.
+Fully connected binary classifiers (FCN's) are implemented in \texttt{Pytorch} and optimized with \texttt{Adam}.
+These networks consist of three linear layers of sizes (64, 32, 1) with $\textsc{ReLu}$ activation, a dropout of 0.1 between each layer, and a final sigmoid layer.
+The FCN is trained with a batch size of 400, a learning rate of 0.001, and an early stopping parameter of 5 epochs.
+Linear classifier tests (LCT's) are implemented in \texttt{scikit-learn} \cite{scikit}.
+Both binary classification tasks discriminate signal from background in the latent space and have access to signal and background labels (i.e. are fully supervised).

 We further define a ``standard test" dataset consisting of 10,000 signal and background events each.
 There is no overlap of events in the standard test dataset with those in the transformer training or binary classifier training sets.